nganlinh4/video-renderer/README.md

   <img src="readme_assets/Screenshot%202025-03-26%20105642.png" width="400" />
 </div>

-A React + Remotion application for creating dynamic lyrics videos with multiple audio track support and GPU-accelerated rendering.
+A React + Remotion application for creating dynamic subtitled videos with multiple audio track support and GPU-accelerated rendering.

 ## ⚠️ Usage Restrictions
 **Important:** This application is provided for offline and personal use only.
 Please note the following restrictions: